neeveresearch/nvx-apps/README.md

 ## The Apps
 The following lists and describes the apps in this repository

-### nvx-oms
+### nvx-app-oms
-This is a simple financial service order management application.
+This is a simple, Talon based, financial service order management application.
+It accepts new orders, adds orders to an order table and dispatches order events to indicate receipt of new order events

+### nvx-app-bookstore
+This is a simple, Eagle based, bookstore app.
+It enables CRUD operations on carts, allows for books to be added/removed from carts and dispatches cart change events consumed by a marketing service